ram-mittal/website/README.md

-## AahrbitX - Coming Soon Page
+# Kaizen Marketing Services

-Welcome to the official repository of **AahrbitX**.
-This "Coming Soon" page is designed to announce the launch of our website and give users a sneak peek into the innovative solutions we are developing.
-Stay tuned as we gear up to empower small-scale industries with advanced technology!
+Welcome to the official repository of **Kaizen Marketing Services**.
+This is the website for our full-service marketing agency, showcasing our services, team, and contact information.
+We help businesses grow through innovative marketing strategies and exceptional customer service.

 ## Features